Diadochi: The Successors of Alexander the Great & Their Wars

 Alexander the Great from the Alexander Mosaic, ca. 100 BCE, National Archeological Museum of Naples

 From 323 to 281, a series of wars took place between Macedonian generals.
-These bloody wars are also called the Diadochi wars from the Greek word ‘diadochos’ which means successor.
+These bloody wars are also called the Diadochi wars from the Greek word ‘diadochos’, which means successor.
+The most important diadochi who emerged during this time were the following:

 alexander-iv-stater

-Stater of Alexander IV (obverse) and Philip III (reverse), 4th century BCE, Yale University Art Gallery
+Stater of Alexander IV (obverse) and Philip III (reverse), 4th century BCE.
+Source: Yale University Art Gallery

-Except for his position, Perdiccas also enjoyed the advantage of legitimacy.
-Alexander the Great had given his ring to Perdiccas just before passing away designating him responsible for the empire.
-Even though no one doubted Perdiccas openly, everyone was suspicious of Perdiccas and Perdiccas was suspicious of everyone.
+Perdiccas was the most legitimate to hold the position of regent.
+Before passing away, Alexander the Great had given his ring to the general, designating him responsible for the empire.
+Even though no one doubted Perdiccas openly, everyone was suspicious of Perdiccas, and Perdiccas was suspicious of everyone.

 The balance of power changed soon as Perdiccas was murdered in 321 BCE.
-Already before that year, Ptolemy had managed to take Egypt for himself and secretly transport Alexander’s body to Alexandria which was under his control.
-This way Ptolemy secured one of the empire’s richest and most prestigious parts.
+Shortly before, Ptolemy had managed to take Egypt for himself and secretly transport Alexander’s body to Alexandria which was under his control.
+This way, Ptolemy secured one of the empire’s richest and most prestigious parts.

 agios-athanasios-tomb-macedonian-soldiers

-Paintings of ancient Macedonian soldiers, last quarter of the fourth century BCE, Macedonian Tomb of Agios Athanasios tomb
+Paintings of ancient Macedonian soldiers, last quarter of the fourth century BCE.
+Source: Macedonian Tomb of Agios Athanasios tomb

 As ambitious successors were being eliminated one by one, Cassander assassinated Alexander IV in 311 BCE. delivering the final blow to Alexander’s bloodline.
 Before the assassination, the greatest Diadochi of the time had signed a peace treaty recognizing the status quo of four separate kingdoms; Ptolemy in Egypt, Antigonus in the whole of Asia, Cassander in Europe (Macedonia and Thessaly), and Lysimachus in Thrace.
 Seleucus was left out of the treaty but maintained Babylon of which he was the satrap.

-In 301, the allied forces of Cassander, Lysimachus, and Seleucus fought against Antigonus and his son Demetrius I Gonatas in Ipsos of Phrygia.
-The battle of Ipsos was decisive for the future of the Hellenistic world.
+In 301, the allied forces of Cassander, Lysimachus, and Seleucus fought against Antigonus and his son Demetrius I Gonatas in Ipsus of Phrygia.
+The battle of Ipsus was decisive for the future of the Hellenistic world.
 Antigonus died and his son Demetrius fled.
 Lysimachus expanded his realm to include Asia Minor and Ptolemy added to his realm the lands of Southern Syria.

-The aftermath of Ipsos, the greatest battle of the Diadochi wars, was immense.
-Antigonus, the last successor believing in the empire’s unity was dead.
-Furthermore, Ipsos signified the final division between Europe and Asia which would follow separate fates.
+The aftermath of Ipsus, the greatest battle of the Diadochi wars, was immense.
+Antigonus, the last successor believing in the empire’s unity, was dead.
+Furthermore, Ipsus signified the final division between Europe and Asia, which would follow separate fates.

 As Cassander died of dropsy in 297 BCE, Demetrius attempted to take the lands of Cassander, mainly Macedonia, for himself.
 However, he lost battle after battle and was captured by Seleucus in 285 BCE.